AI Playbook

 • Pushes the branch to remote

-[Clone] → [Analyze Repository] → [Generate AGENTS.md] → [Review Changes] → [Create PR]
+[Clone] → [Prepare Branch] → [Analyze Repository] → [Generate AGENTS.md] → [Review Changes] → [Commit Changes]

 📝 AGENTS.md Structure